CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 #### Steps

-* decide on cloud environment and request an account, when you sign up you should get the SeqWare-Vagrant settings you need
+* decide on cloud environment and request an account, when you sign up you should get the Bindle settings you need
 * download and install (our use our pre-created "launcher" VM images if available on this cloud):
-    * SeqWare-Vagrant
+    * Bindle
     * Vagrant
     * Vagrant plugins and/or VirtualBox
-* copy and customize the SeqWare-Vagrant template of your choice with your appropriate cloud settings
+* copy and customize the Bindle template of your choice with your appropriate cloud settings
 * launch your cluster or node using vagrant_cluster_launch.pl
 * ssh into your cluster
 * launch SeqWare workflow(s) and monitor their results, this can be automated with a decider and is the process we use to automate "Phase II" of the project